yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 <!-- In practice, to perform privileged operations, user-space programs invoke [system calls](), which are well-defined control transfer routines that trigger a transition from user mode to kernel mode via a software interrupt, trap instruction, or CPU-specific syscall entry point.  -->

-As illustrated, the [application programming interface]() (API) provided by standard libraries (e.g. libc on Unix-like systems) abstracts the complexity of invoking system calls directly from user mode.
-That is, when a user-space program requires privileged functionality (e.g. spawning a process), it calls a high-level function via the API that internally issues one or more [system calls]().
-These serve as well-defined entry points into the kernel implemented via software interrupts, trap instructions, or CPU-specific instructions.
-The controlled interaction is preferred as it ensures that only trusted kernel code can access hardware or alter protected system state. <!-- This is typically implemented via a software interrupt, trap instruction, or CPU-specific instruction such as the syscall instruction on x86-64 -->
+As drawn below, the [application programming interface]() (API) provided by standard libraries (e.g. libc on Unix-like systems) abstracts the complexity of invoking system calls directly from user mode.
+That is, when a user-space program requires privileged functionality (e.g. spawning a process), it leverages a high-level API routine which internally issues one or more [system calls]().
+These serve as well-defined entry points into the kernel implemented through software interrupts, trap instructions, or CPU-specific instructions.
+This controlled interaction is preferred as it ensures that only trusted kernel code can access hardware or alter protected system state. <!-- This is typically implemented via a software interrupt, trap instruction, or CPU-specific instruction such as the syscall instruction on x86-64 -->

 In contrast to the high-level API, which defines data structures and function signatures, the [application binary interface](https://stackoverflow.com/questions/3784389/difference-between-api-and-abi) (ABI) governs how a compiled program communicates with the OS at the binary level.
 It specifies calling conventions (i.e. how params are sent from the program to the OS - typically via registers or the stack), register usage, and system call invocation method.
 ABI differences also encompass executable formats - {Linux: [executable and linkable format]() (ELF), Windows: [portable executable]() (PE)}, directory layouts, process models, and available runtime libraries.
 As a result, most programs are not only architecture-specific but also OS-dependent.